-What is the size of the market for initial public offerings (IPOs) in your jurisdiction?
+1 What is the size of the market for initial public offerings (IPOs) in your jurisdiction?

-In 2020, there were eight IPOs in Turkey, compared to six during 2019, raising a total of approximately 1.1 billion Turkish liras, according to the information provided by the Capital Markets Board of Turkey (CMB).
-Since 2016, companies have raised approximately 8.4 billion liras of funds through IPOs.
+In 2022, there were 40 IPOs in Turkey, raising a total of approximately 19.3 billion Turkish liras, according to the information provided by the Capital Markets Board of Turkey (CMB).
+Since 2016, companies have raised approximately 28 billion Turkish liras of funds through IPOs.